WalletConnect/walletconnect-specs/docs/specs/clients/sign/wallet-authentication.md

 ## Capabilities

 Applications can request consent from users to perform actions on their behalf.
-These actions are included in the authentication request in the form of ReCaps.
+These actions are included in the authentication request in the form of ReCaps, a compact encoding for authorization statements.
 WalletConnect's implementation follows closely the [ERC-5573 specs](https://eips.ethereum.org/EIPS/eip-5573).
-ReCaps are also used as a form of handshake to establish Sign session.
+ReCaps are also used to include additional fine-grained authorization information along with the WalletConnect's handshake that establishes a Sign session.

 ### Overview